Why Invest in Commercial Real Estate?

 Comparisons shown are for illustrative purposes only and do not represent specific investments or the performance of DPF.
 Past performance does not guarantee future results.
 DPF has the ability to utilize higher leverage than is allowed for the funds in the NCREIF ODCE Index, which could increase DPF’s volatility relative to the Index.
 Total returns presented assume reinvestment of distributions.
 Commercial real estate return: 7.64%; standard deviation: 6.49%.
 Equities return: 7.19%; standard deviation: 16.39%.
 Bonds return: 4.98%; standard deviation: 3.41%.
 Public REITs return: 9.11%; standard deviation: 20.33%.
 Sharpe Ratios — Commercial real estate: 0.87; Equities: 0.32; Bonds: 0.88; Public REITs: 0.35.
 The Sharpe ratio is calculated by subtracting the risk-free rate — such as that of the 3-Month Treasury Bill — from the rate of return for a portfolio and dividing the result by the standard deviation of the portfolio returns.

 2 The amount of distributions DPF may make is uncertain, is not guaranteed, may be modified at the program’s discretion, and is subject to board approval.
 DPF may pay distributions from sources other than cash flow from operations including, without limitation, the sale of assets, borrowings or offering proceeds (including the return of principal amounts invested).
 The use of these sources for distributions would decrease the amount of cash DPF has available for new investments, repayment of debt, share redemptions and other corporate purposes, and could reduce your overall return and dilute the value of your investment in shares of DPF common stock.
-For each of the years ended 2012 through 2017, cash flows from operations exceeded total distributions.
-For the three months ended March 31, 2018, cash flows from operations and borrowings funded 70.6% and 29.4% of the total distribution, respectively.
+Our distributions for the years ended December 31, 2018, 2017 and 2016, on an annualized basis, were fully funded from our operations.
+When looking at individual quarters within those periods, in some cases our distributions were not fully funded from our operations for such quarters.
+In such cases, the shortfall was funded from borrowings, and ultimately made up with excess cash from operations from other quarters during the same period.
 Cash flow from operations does not include a reduction to cash flow resulting from on-going capital expenditures as GAAP defines those cash outflows as part of investment activities.
 Nonetheless, capital expenditures are inherently a significant and material part of the on-going business of DPF.
 Furthermore, cash flow from operations, after deducting capital expenditures, may not be sufficient to fund 100% of DPF’s distribution.
 For example, cash flow from operations, after deducting capital expenditures, for each of the years ended December 31, 2017 and 2016, would not have been sufficient to fund DPF’s entire distribution amounts.
 Furthermore, due to two recent large lease expirations, DPF may incur higher capital expenditures over the next two years, continuing to make funding distributions through cash flows from operations, after deducting capital expenditures, unlikely over that period of time.

 3 Correlation measures how one investment performs in relation to another, with a coefficient of +1 being a perfect, positive correlation and a coefficient of -1 being a perfect, negative correlation.
 When two asset classes have a correlation of +1, they will both move up or down by the same amount in the same direction.
 Conversely, a correlation of -1 indicates that when one asset class moves up or down, the other moves in the opposite direction by the same amount.
 In general, asset classes with a correlation less than 0.70 or greater than -0.70 are considered to have relatively low correlation.
 Research indicates that commercial real estate has a relatively low correlation with other asset classes, and may help reduce the volatility of a stock-and-bond portfolio.
 The NCREIF ODCE Index is subject to less volatility because its value is based on commercial real estate properties and not subject to market pricing forces.
 Volatility is measured by historical standard deviation, which is derived from historical returns.
 Lower volatility could result in lower returns during certain periods of time.
 Although DPF’s stock price is subject to less volatility, DPF shares may be significantly less liquid than shares of publicly traded securities, and are not immune to fluctuations, including downward fluctuations.
 Additionally, the value of DPF’s underlying property holdings will fluctuate and be worth more or less than the acquisition cost when sold.
 Investors are advised to consider the limitations on liquidity of DPF shares when also evaluating the volatility of DPF’s stock price as compared to that of the stock prices of publicly traded securities.